-Substantial ethics issues flow from the moment an attorney-client relationship is formed, whether it is formed intentionally or through inadvertence.
-Most engagements commence with an engagement letter, but many are formed through inadvertence when an attorney responds to unsolicited inquiries via web sites or email.
+Substantial ethics issues arise the moment an attorney-client relationship is formed, whether intentionally or through inadvertence.
+Most engagements commence with an engagement letter, but many are formed inadvertently when an attorney responds to unsolicited inquiries via websites or email.

 « Go to Upcoming Event List

 ***Because these seminars are provided through a third party, NSBA dues-paying members are NOT ABLE to use their 2 free ethics credits for these seminars.***